Coupling Generative Modeling and an Autoencoder with the Causal Bridge: Implied Properties of the Bridge Function

 where $b_0(W,x,z)=\int dU~\mathbb{E}[Y,x,W,U]p(U|W,x,z)$.
 Thus, $b(W,x)$ yields the correct conditional expectation of $\mathbb{E}[Y|x,z]$ when integrated over $p(W|x,z)$. }

 The hierarchy implied from the above analysis may be summarized concisely as follows.

 Note that \eqref{eq:hier4} is by definition and {\em is not} an assumption.
-Moreover, condition \eqref{eq:hier3} requires \eqref{eq:causal_y} to hold.
+Moreover, condition \eqref{eq:hier3} is required for \eqref{eq:causal_y} to hold.
 This interpretation of the bridge function $b(W,x)$ as matching $b_0(W,x,z)$ {\em in expectation} rather than a pointwise (distributional) match is consistent with relaxed identification frameworks discussed in the literature of nonparametric instrumental variables \citep{newey2003instrumental,carrasco2007linear}, where moment conditions or expectations replace the exact operator equalities.

 {\bf Bound on the Estimation Error for the Causal Bridge~} We present the following new information-theoretic result, which leverages the analysis in the previous section by relating the error in the fit to \eqref{eq:causal_y} with the relative information between $(U,W,Z)$.
 The proof is provided in Appendix~\ref{ap:thm3_proof}.